 Since the early 2000s, the Philippines’ economy has made significant progress and is in the process of moving from a lower-middle-income to an upper-middle-income country in the near future.
 It is also currently the third largest economy in ASEAN.
 As a means of furthering economic development, the Philippines has worked to encourage foreign direct investment (FDI) and improve its investment climate by reforming its negative investment list and tax code.
-In 2020, it received US$6.5 billion of inbound FDI versus US$4.4 billion five years earlier, an increase of 48 percent.
-Due to the COVID-19 pandemic and economic fallout, real GDP growth in 2020 decreased by 9.6 percent.
+In 2021, the Philippines received US$10.5 billion of inbound FDI versus US$8.2 billion five years earlier, an increase of 28 percent, and real GDP grew by 5.5 percent.

 The Philippines’ relatively large domestic market, low existing capital stock, proximity to major economies in the region, and young and well-skilled workforce make it a potentially attractive destination for investors; however, foreign firms face several challenges in this market in part due to legal constraints on foreign investment: the constitution limits foreign investment to a non-majority ownership.
 Additionally, the Philippines has focused on developing its services sector, which requires less capital investment, rather than goods trade.
 Restrictions on foreign employment, weak infrastructure, high power costs, complex regulations, and political instability have also made the Philippines less attractive to potential investors.
 The Philippines currently ranks 42 out of 146 in economic complexity.

 The government’s 2020 Investment Priorities Plan focuses on domestically driven growth, including encouraging domestic innovation and easing regulations for local firms, rather than on supply chain relocation.
 However, some initiatives to improve ease of doing business in the Philippines are being introduced.
 In 2019, the Ease of Doing Business and Efficient Government Service Delivery law was signed, which aims to create a more streamlined, one-stop-shop application process for new businesses.
-In recent years, the Philippines’ top foreign sources of investment have been Singapore, China, and South Korea.
+Several economic reform measures have also been put into place to attract foreign investors including, amendments to the Foreign Investments Act, the Retail Trade Liberalization Act, and Public Service Act.
+In recent years, the Philippines’ top foreign sources of investment have been Singapore, Japan, the United States, and the Netherlands.

 Recent Investment/Supply Chain Policies

 - On March 26, 2021, President Rodrigo Duterte signed into law the Corporate Recovery and Tax Incentives for Enterprises (CREATE) Act to "attract more investments and maintain fiscal prudence and stability."
-According to the Department of Finance, the bill lowers the corporate income tax rate from 30 percent to 25 percent (retroactive to July 1, 2020) and enables the president to "grant a combination of fiscal and non-fiscal incentives, which will be critical as the country competes internationally for high-value investments."
+According to the Department of Finance, the bill 1) lowers foreign companies' corporate income tax (CIT) rate by one percent per year starting in 2022 to 20 percent in 2027 for foreign companies; 2) reduces the number of local hires required by foreign employers from 50 to 15; and 3) enables the president to "grant a combination of fiscal and non-fiscal incentives, which will be critical as the country competes internationally for high-value investments."

 - On November 24, 2020, the Board of Investments (BOI) announced the launch of "Make It Happen in the Philippines," an international promotional campaign aimed at attracting investment to the Philippines "by highlighting its potential as an ideal business destination in Asia."